Hans-Tsai/nodejs-express-practice/README.md

 # Node.js + Express.js - Hans-Tsai own practice
-### (Refered to the book which is call 'Web Development with Node and Express: Leveraging the JavaScript Stack' and written by Ethan Brown.)
+### (Refered to the book which is called 'Web Development with Node and Express: Leveraging the JavaScript Stack' and written by Ethan Brown.)
 # Examples - Web Development with Node and Express, 2nd Edition

 *WORK IN PROGRESS*